 General MeetingsThe ROC’s General Meetings are open to the public and occur monthly in the Massachusetts State Transportation Building.
 At these meetings, the ROC invites guests from the MBTA, partner agencies, and the community to present information of interest to the committee and to the public.
 We accept comments from the public on any MBTA-related topic, hear reports from subcommittees and liaisons to other advisory groups, and vote to speak in unity through official ROC actions.

 SubcommitteesThe ROC currently has two standing subcommittees.
-Each of them gathers one time per month in meetings that are closed to the public.
+Each of them gathers one time per month in meetings that are open to the public.
 The current standing subcommittees are as follows:

 - Finance and Capital